Future of Work Survey Report

 Additionally, American workers in the 25 to 34 age group, predominantly Millennials, and those living in the western U.S. seem to feel most positive about these workplace technologies.
-(According to Pew Research Center, “Anyone born between 1981 and 1996 — ages 23 to 38 in 2019 — is considered a Millennial, and anyone born from 1997 onward is part of a new generation” — Gen Z.)
+(According to Pew Research Center, “Anyone born between 1981 and 1996 — ages 23 to 38 in 2019 — is considered a Millennial, and anyone born from 1997 onward is part of a new generation,” referring to Generation Z.)

-Interestingly, the western region had the highest group of respondents selecting Answer 1 (“I think of tools/machines/software that could assist me …”) of any region — 72.58% of working Americans in the west, to be exact; a similar pattern can be seen with the 25 to 34 age group — 73.32% also believe that intelligent automation tools could make their work more efficient.
+Interestingly, the western region had the highest group of respondents selecting Answer 1 (“I think of tools/machines/software that could assist me …”) of any region — 72.58% of working Americans in the West, to be exact.
+A similar pattern can be seen with the 25 to 34 age group, 73.32% of which also believe that intelligent automation tools could make their work more efficient.

 The 15 respondents who selected “Other” most often note that they have no opinion on this.

 There’s no shortage of reports about the impact automation has already had on industries that involve workers performing repetitive tasks.
 Ample reports also exist regarding the impact automation will have on jobs over the next decade.
 Because of this, we wanted to assess if any of our respondents have ever lost a job due to the implementation of these new technologies.